kfprugger/UNCMLday2019/MLStudio/create-experiment.md

 ## Open Machine Learning Studio

 To get started with Studio, go to [https://studio.azureml.net](https://studio.azureml.net).
 If you’ve signed into Machine Learning Studio before, click **Sign In**.
-Otherwise, click **Sign up here** and choose between free and paid options.
+Use your institutional .EDU email address (e.g. joey.brakefield@unc.edu).

 ![Sign in to Machine Learning Studio][sign-in-to-studio]
 <br/>